qedsoftware/evolution/contests/templates/contests/hints_for_contest_admins.md

 ## Writing Scoring Scripts

 Of course the contestants' solutions won't score themselves - we need to define a way of determining how good a submission is.
 To do that we have to write a *scoring script*.

-Scoring script is just a simple, single-file python3 script that takes the submitted solution and the answer file and outputs the score of submission.
+Scoring script is just a simple, single-file python3 script that takes the submitted solution and the answer file and outputs the score for the submission.
 It just has to follow a few simple conventions.

 ### Security Warning